All community members, including non-Indigenous, are welcome and are strongly encouraged to attend and participate in what a Powwow has to offer.

 While attending a Powwow, there are some rules that guests must follow, such as:

 Expect a full day of traditional ceremonies, singing, and dancing.
-The All-Nations Powwow program will be announced at a later date.
+The All-Nations Powwow will also have two competitions called a special — one for Men’s Traditional and one for Jingle Dress.
+View Powwow Schedule ».

 There will also be a range of tables featuring Indigenous-owned businesses.
-Vendors will be announced at a later date.
+Vendors will be announced later.

 Guests may stop by anytime to watch the events and shop.